gosexy/gosexy.org/markdown/db/index.md

     % go get github.com/gosexy/db

-The ``github.com/gosexy/db`` package provides the basics for using wrappers but it cannot connect to a database by itself, in order to connect to an actual database a wrapper is required.
+The ``github.com/gosexy/db`` package provides the basics for using wrappers but it cannot connect to any database by itself, in order to connect to a database a wrapper is required.

 Each low-level driver has it's own requeriments, please refer to the wrapper page to know how to install it.